Moorea Society Islands, French Polynesia Travel Guide

 The primary road (Coastal Road) circling the island is paved and generally in good condition.
 Inland roads to attractions like Belvedere are also paved.

 Free parking is generally available at attractions, hotels, and public areas.
-In busier villages like Maharepa, you might need to search a bit for a place.
+In busier small communities like Maharepa, you might need to search a bit for a place.

-Walking and cycling offer intimate ways to experience Moorea, especially for shorter distances or within specific areas.
+Walking and cycling offer intimate ways to experience Moorea, especially for close-by travel or inside specific areas.

 Cost: XPF 6,000 - 10,000 (USD 50 - 85)